Here’s the deal on a homemade spider mite killer on plants!

 European Red Mite Loves Fruits

-The European red mite loves feeding on fruits trees.
+The European red mite loves feeding on fruit trees.

-You can control the red spider mites using natural predators such as:
+You can control the red spider mites using natural predators (integrated pest management) such as:

 - Predator mites